 - It’s in the heart of the Cotswolds

 The history of Sudeley extends far beyond the castle gates, which is apparent upon a visit to the vibrant Cotswold town of Winchcombe.
 With its traditional honey-hued stone buildings and a unique range of attractions, shops and eateries, it’s the perfect base for anyone looking to explore the Cotswolds this summer.
 Take a stroll along the River Isbourne or cycle around the town’s impressive centuries-old architecture.
 While it may not be the largest town in the Cotswolds, Winchcombe is certainly one of the most beautiful.
-Book Now.

 - You won’t go home hungry

 Hungry visitors have the choice of the Sudeley Café or the Terrace Restaurant during their visit, and can enjoy a full menu of locally sourced produce, prepared specially by the castle’s new head chef.
 Visitors can also take the time to indulge in a sumptuous afternoon tea and glass of bubbly, with stunning views of the 1,200 acre estate and beyond.
-Book Now.